xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 > :param pos: gripper pos between 0 and 84, (unit: mm)
 > :param speed: gripper speed between 15 and 225, default is 100, (unit: mm/s)
 > :param force: gripper force between 1 and 100, default is 50
-> :param wait: whether to wait for the bio gripper motion complete, default is False
+> :param wait: whether to wait for the xArm Gripper G2 motion complete, default is False
 > :param timeout: maximum waiting time(unit: second), default is 10s, only valid if wait is True
 > :return: code
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.